MadStu/RACE/README.md

 The script will create a new system user named **raceuser** and will generate a random password.
 You'll be told the password when the script has finished.

 The script will also create a 2GB swap file for you.
-This helps with the lower priced VPSs.
+This helps with a lower priced VPS.

 Save your password and reboot the server by typing: